 Also commonly known as a DUI (driving under the influence), this charge does not only mean “drunk driving-” it pertains to any situation where it may be determined a person is unsafely operating a motor vehicle while under the influence of a chemical such as alcohol, illegal drugs or pharmaceuticals that can impair motor skills.

-San Marcos based DWI attorney Lance Turnbow understands all the intricate issues associated with presenting a strong defense against a driving while intoxicated conviction and will guide you through the process to ensure the most positive outcome possible.
+As the best San Marcos DWI Attorney in San Marcos, The Law Office of Lance Turnbow understands all of the intricate issues associated with presenting a strong defense against a driving while intoxicated conviction and will guide you through the process to ensure the most positive outcome possible.

 Arrested and Charged with a DWI?

 If you have been arrested and charged with a DWI in San Marcos, elsewhere in Hays County, or in other nearby counties in Central Texas, be aware that the prosecution is prepared to move fast and hard for a conviction.
 It is imperative to immediately seek council and have them review the arrest tape and all subsequent documents associated with the DWI charge.

 It is also important to know how to avoid accidentally incriminating yourself further.
 We will thoroughly review all evidence in order to determine if there was probable cause for you to have been pulled over in the first place.
 We will also review whether or not you were read Miranda rights which detail the rights you maintain while under arrest, and if all procedures were followed by the authorities when requesting from you a field sobriety test, breathalyzer or blood sample.
 If the arresting officer did not follow proper procedures during the arrest, or if procedure was not followed while you were in police custody, your case may even be dismissed.